Product update: Changes coming to your Portfolio

 If you’ve sold an investment’s shares at a profit in the past, but it’s currently tracking at a loss, you might see positive returns where previously you might’ve seen negative returns—and vice versa.
 This is because the previous gains or losses might outweigh the current gains or losses.

-You’ll get to see exactly how much you’ve put into an investment in a new 'You’ve put in’ breakdown.
+You’ll get to see exactly how much you’ve put into an investment in a new 'Amount put in’ breakdown.

 The amount you’ve put in is the cost of all the whole and fractional shares you’ve bought in an investment—as well as any transaction fees you’ve paid on what you currently own.

-To see a breakdown of the amount you’ve put into an investment, choose one from your Portfolio, go to the ‘Your investment’ tab, and select ‘You’ve put in’.
+To see a breakdown of the amount you’ve put into an investment, choose one from your Portfolio, go to the ‘Your investment’ tab, and select ‘Amount put in’.

 Dividends will no longer be deducted